Core-softened water-alcohol mixtures: the solute-size effects: Model and simulation details

 Another structural quantity evaluated was the orientational order parameter (OOP), that gives insight on the local order~\cite{steinhardt1983, Er01, DeOliveira2006, Yan05}.
 The OOP for a specific particle $i$ with $N_b$ neighbors, is given by

 with

-where $Y_{lm}$ are the spherical harmonics of order $l$ and $\vec{r}_{ij}$ is the vector from particle $i$ to its neighbour $j$.
+where $Y_{lm}$ are the spherical harmonics of order $l$ and $\vec{r}_{ij}$ is the distance between two CSW-particles, regardless in which molecule they are.
 The OOP for a whole system is obtained taking the average over the parameter value for each particle $i$, $q_l = \langle q_l (i) \rangle _i $.
 In this work we evaluated the OOP for $l = 6$, using the freud python library \cite{freud2020}, and the number of neighbors for each particle was found computing Voronoi diagrams using voro++ \cite{voro++}.

 The dynamic behaviour was analyzed by the mean square displacement (MSD), given by

 where $\vec r(t_0) =$ and $\vec r(t)$ denote the particle position at a time $t_0$ and at a later time $t$, respectively.
 The MSD is then related to the diffusion coefficient $D$ by the Einstein relation,